-Today I’m reviewing the two carriers we have–the Mini and the Free, plus, Kendall is adding in her review of the One Air!
+Today I’m reviewing the two carriers we have–the Mini and the Free.
+Plus, Kendall is adding her review of the BabyBjorn One Air!
 If you’re expecting, or looking to get a super practical gift for someone who is, I hope you find this post helpful!

 First, do you need a baby carrier?

-I think there are very few things you *need* for a newborn baby, and it also depends on where you live and what your lifestyle is like!
+I think there are very few things you *need* for a newborn baby.
+It also depends on where you live and what your lifestyle is like!
 For us, it turned out to be an absolute essential.
-Because we live in the city, in a walk up, up a flight of stairs (with no landing or nowhere to store a stroller anywhere but inside our condo) it turns out, we NEVER use our stroller.
+Because we live in the city, in a walk-up, up a flight of stairs (with no landing or nowhere to store a stroller anywhere but inside our condo) it turns out, we NEVER use our stroller.
 Seriously–we haven’t used our stroller in probably 4 months.
 And even before that, the usage occasions were few and far between.
 It’s just too much of a hassle.

 Even if you live in a stroller-friendly building, we find it’s just easier to navigate around the city while carrying her.
-You don’t have to worry about crowded or uneven sidewalks, you don’t have to worry about crowded restaurants (some of which don’t even allow strollers inside), plus, June just has always been content in her carrier.
-We can meet friends for happy hour and wear her the entire time and she is perfectly content–whereas if we had her in the stroller, we found we’d constantly have to entertain her or pick her up/holder anyway.
+You don’t have to worry about crowded or uneven sidewalks.
+And, you don’t have to worry about crowded restaurants (some of which don’t even allow strollers inside).
+Plus, June just has always been content in her carrier.
+We can meet friends for happy hour and wear her the entire time and she is perfectly content–whereas if we had her in the stroller.
+We found we’d constantly have to entertain her or pick her up/holder anyway.
 June just loves being part of the action, and as long as she’s in the mix and can look around/people watch, she’s a happy girl.

-Another benefit of a carrier, even if you opt for a stroller vs. a carrier when you’re out and about, is that carriers allow you to hold baby while being hands free.
+Another benefit of a carrier, even if you opt for a stroller vs. a carrier when you’re out and about, is that carriers allow you to hold a baby while being hands-free.

-The thing that drew me into Babybjorn specifically was the Mini carrier.
+The thing that drew me into BabyBjorn specifically was the Mini carrier.
 (Reviewed below).
-It was smaller, unsctructured, super soft, super portable, and perfect for a tiny baby AND brand new parents who had no clue what they were doing.
-I truly don’t think any other carrier can beat the mini for a brand new baby/parent specifically.
-So–that was our “gateway” product that got us hooked on the Babybjorn brand specifically.
+It was smaller, unstructured, super soft, super portable, and perfect for a tiny baby AND brand new parents who had no clue what they were doing.
+I truly don’t think any other carrier can beat the mini for a brand-new baby/parent specifically.
+So–that was our “gateway” to baby products that got us hooked on the BabyBjorn brand specifically.

-The reason I didn’t go for it was because it’s much more bulky than the Babybjorn designs, has a lot of material, thick straps, etc–and that just wasn’t appealing to me with a newborn.
+The reason I didn’t go for it was that it’s much bulkier than the BabyBjorn designs, has a lot of material, thick straps, etc–and that just wasn’t appealing to me with a newborn.
 Even though it’s approved for newborns, it looked like it would swallow her up–and not like something I would want to wear around all day.
 Additionally, it’s more complicated than the BB mini design–requires more of a learning curve.
 I wanted something that was intuitive and fast to get on, and easy to wear!

-Plus, I think the Babybjorns are cuter and more in line with my personal style, as vain as that sounds.
+Plus, I think the BabyBjorn baby carrier is cuter and more in line with my personal style, as vain as that sounds.
 (I know so many people do not care about that in the slightest, and that’s great–but I do!
 Let’s call a spade a spade, aesthetics are a big factor for me.)

 First, obviously the price tag.
 That’s a big one!
 I mean, I’d be lying if I said I don’t lust after this $355 colorway–BUT–that’s a lot of money to shell out.